rushil-ambati/track-driver-ai/docs/docs.md

 #### Other Comments

-I also found that, depending on the hardware the driving program is running on, the same model may experience higher or lower driving performance.
+I also found that depending on the hardware the driving program is running on, the same model may experience higher or lower driving performance.
 My theory is that computers with faster processors (specifically the CPU clock speed) may be able to preprocess an image and infer a steering angle from the model at a faster rate than those with slower processors, which leads to the driver ‘reacting’ faster.

 To normalise this, I could have tried to fix a rate at which the program produces and sends a steering command at instead of the asynchronous implementation (running the process whenever an image is received from the simulator) I used here.

-In another test, I also tried driving a few laps around Track 3 while remaining only in the right lane, and trained a model with this dataset also on my default parameters.
+In another test, I also tried driving a few laps around Track 3 while remaining only in the right lane and trained a model with this dataset also on my default parameters.
 The model was actually able to stay in one lane while driving on Track 3, which shows that the model is even able to learn features such as centre lane lines too.
 However, this model had far worse generality on other (only one-lane) tracks when compared to the best-case discussed above.

 ### Objectives